Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 Datatype specifications use the same occurrence indicators as Relax NG, so the

-plus sign means that the input must be a sequence of one or more integers.
-The
+asterisk means that the input must be a sequence of zero or more numbers (or

 ,